openfisca/openfisca-core/CONTRIBUTING.md

         * Return None when key is not found.

     .. versionadded:: 1.2.3
-        This will help people to undestand the code evolution.
+        This will help people to understand the code evolution.

     .. deprecated:: 2.3.4
         This, to have time to adapt their own codebases before the code is